faultwipecomputing/index/README.md

 #
 index is currently a useless repository.
 this will be the furture home for the directory index.
-faultwipecomputing repository will be used as an online catalog of publicly accessible content associated with "Fault Wipe Computing"
+this repository will be used as an online catalog of publicly accessible content.
 #
 Michael Lucarelli is the sole owner of Fault Wipe Computing.
 #